load board vs. freight marketplace

 Relationship Between Carriers and Shippers/Brokers

 Load boards are popular with small carriers and independent owner-operators.
-These carriers aren’t as influential as the bigger carriers, so they have trouble attracting new clientele.
-Load boards allow smaller carriers and drivers to connect with shippers, which could eventually blossom into a long-term relationship if load deliveries are successful.
+These carriers aren’t as influential as the larger carriers, so they struggle to attract new clients.
+Load boards enable smaller carriers and drivers to connect with shippers, which could eventually blossom into long-term relationships if the load deliveries are successful.

 Marketplaces place less emphasis on personal relationships between carriers and shippers and more on performance metrics.
 All the paperwork and payments are completed on the platform, so there’s minimal need for direct contact unless an issue arises.
-While this does mean there’s less chance for carriers to make a shipper’s load a priority, it does mean it will be delivered professionally.
+While this does mean there’s a lower chance for carriers to make a shipper’s load a priority, it does ensure that it will be delivered professionally.

 Platform Affordability and Accessibility